avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 it.

-For example, if you want to find the sequence for the chorismate lyase protein from *Escherichia coli* strain K12, which has UniProt accession P26602, you would type just "P26602" in the search box and press "Search":
+For example, if you want to find the sequence for the chorismate lyase protein from *Mycobacterium leprae* (the bacterium which causes `leprosy <http://apps.who.int/tdr/svc/diseases/leprosy>`_), which has UniProt accession Q9CD83, you would type just "Q9CD83" in the search box and press "Search":

 |image0|

-The UniProt entry for UniProt accession P26602 will then appear in your web browser.
-The picture below shows the top part of the UniProt entry for accession P26602.
+The UniProt entry for UniProt accession Q9CD83 will then appear in your web browser.
+The picture below shows the top part of the UniProt entry for accession Q9CD83.
 You can see there is a lot of information about the protein in its UniProt entry.

-Beside the heading "Organism" you can see the organism is given as *Escherichia coli*(strain K12).
-Beside the heading "Taxonomic lineage", you can see "Bacteria > Proteobacteria > Gammaproteobacteria > Enterobacteriales > Enterobacteriaceae > Escherichia".
-This tells us that *Escherichia* is a species of bacteria, which belongs to a group of related bacteria called the Enterobacteriaceae, which itself belongs to a larger group of related bacteria called the Enterobacteriales, which itself belongs to an even larger group of related bacteria called the Enterobacteriales, which itself belongs to the Gammaproteobacteria, which itself belongs to a huge group of bacteria called the Proteobacteria.
+Beside the heading "Organism" you can see the organism is given as *Mycobacterium leprae*.
+Beside the heading "Taxonomic lineage", you can see "Bacteria > Actinobacteria > Actinobacteridae > Actinomycetales > Corynebacterineae > Mycobacteriaceae > Mycobacterium".

+This tells us that *Mycobacterium* is a species of bacteria, which belongs to a group of related bacteria called the Mycobacteriaceae, which itself belongs to a larger group of related bacteria called the Corynebacterineae, which itself belongs to an even larger group of related bacteria called the Actinomycetales, which itself belongs to the Actinobacteridae, which itself belongs to a huge group of bacteria called the Actinobacteria.

-Beside the heading "Sequence length" we see that the sequence is 165 amino acids long (165 letters long).
-Further down, beside the heading "Function", it says that the function of this protein is that it "Removes the pyruvyl group from chorismate, with concomitant aromatization of the ring, to provide 4-hydroxybenzoate (4HB) for the ubiquinone pathway".
+Beside the heading "Sequence length" we see that the sequence is 210 amino acids long (210 letters long).
+Further down, beside the heading "Function", it says that the function of this protein is that it "Removes the pyruvyl group from chorismate to provide 4-hydroxybenzoate (4HB)".
 This tells us this protein is an enzyme (a protein that increases the rate of a specific biochemical reaction), and tells us what is the particular biochemical reaction that this enzyme is involved in.